shaojwa/eng/sentence.md

 #### none of
-IIf make finds none of these names, it does not use any makefile.
+If make finds none of these names, it does not use any makefile.

 #### at length
 Rules, variables, and directives are described at length in later chapters.